nikhil-robinson/ch592/README.md

 # CH592

-An open source development environment (tooling, headers, examples) for the [CH592](https://www.wch-ic.com/products/CH592.html) Based on [openwch/ch592](https://github.com/openwch/ch592).
+An open source development environment (tooling, headers, examples) for the [CH592](https://www.wch-ic.com/products/CH592.html).
+All the examples are taken from [openwch/ch592](https://github.com/openwch/ch592)

 ## Getting Started